Rigidity of high dimensional graph manifolds: Co-Hopf property

 Moreover, $\psi$ induces a homomorphism $\overline{\psi}\colon \mathbb{Z}^{n-1}/J \to \mathbb{Z}^{n-1}/J$, and we have of course $\det (\widehat{L})=\det (L_J) \cdot \det (\overline{L})$, where $L_J$ and $\overline{L}$ are matrices representing $\psi |_J$ and $\overline{\psi}$ respectively.
 Since $\det (\overline{L})\geq 1$, we finally get

-We conclude from this inequality that $k=1$, giving us that $[\Gamma : \phi(\Gamma)]=k=1$, as desired. \end{proof}
+We conclude from this inequality that $k=1$, giving us that $[G : \phi(G)]=k=1$, as desired. \end{proof}

-\begin{remark} In Theorem~\ref{CH}, the assumption that $M$ contains a pair of adjacent pieces with transverse fibers is obviously necessary.
-In fact, if $N$ is any hyperbolic manifold with toric cusps and $d\geq 1$, then the fundamental groups of the graph manifolds $\overline{N}\times T^d$ and $D\overline{N}\times T^d$, where $D\overline{N}$ is the double of $\overline{N}$, are not co-Hopfian. \end{remark}
+\begin{remark} In Proposition~\ref{CH}, one cannot remove the assumption that $M$ contains a pair of adjacent pieces with transverse fibers.
+In fact, if $N$ is any hyperbolic manifold with toric cusps and $d\geq 1$, then the fundamental groups of the graph manifolds $\overline{N}\times T^d$ and $D\overline{N}\times T^d$, where $D\overline{N}$ is the double of $\overline{N}$, are not co-Hopfian.
+It would be interesting to understand whether Proposition~\ref{CH} still holds under the weaker hypothesis that $M$ be non-fibered. \end{remark}

 \begin{remark} Most arguments proving that the fundamental group of a closed manifold is co-Hopfian usually involve invariants which are multiplicative under coverings.
 Two such invariants which are commonly used are the Euler characteristic $\chi$, and the simplicial volume.
-But in the case where every piece in our graph manifold has non-trivial fiber (\emph{i.e.}~of dimension greater than 0), both these invariants vanish.
+But in the case where every piece in our (extended) graph manifold has non-trivial fiber, both these invariants vanish.
 In fact, if $V=\overline{N}\times T^d$, $d> 0$, is a piece with non-trivial fiber, then $\chi (V)=\chi (\overline{N})\times \chi (T^d)=0$.
 Moreover, the pair $(V,\partial V)$ admits a self-map of degree greater than one, and this easily implies that the (relative) simplicial volume of $V$ vanishes.
-Suppose now that a compact manifold $M$ is obtained by gluing a (maybe disconnected) $M'$ along a pair of $\pi_1$-injective toric boundary components.
-Since the Euler characteristic of the torus is zero we have $\chi (M)=\chi (M')$, while the amenability of $\mZ^d$ and the additivity results proved in~\cite{ku} imply that the (relative) simplicial volumes of $M$ and $M'$ coincide.
-Together with an obvious inductive argument, this implies that $\chi (M)=\| M\|=0$ for a graph manifold, provided all its pieces have non-trivial fibers.
+Suppose now that a compact manifold $M$ is obtained by gluing a (maybe disconnected) $M'$ along pairs of $\pi_1$-injective toric boundary components.
+Since the Euler characteristic of the torus is zero we have $\chi (M)=\chi (M')$, while the amenability of $\mZ^d$ and Gromov additivity Theorem~\cite{gro-bddcohom} (see also~\cite{ku} and~\cite{BBFIPP}) imply that the (relative) simplicial volumes of $M$ and $M'$ coincide.
+Together with an obvious inductive argument, this implies that $\chi (M)=\| M\|=0$ for an (extended) graph manifold, provided all its pieces have non-trivial fibers.

 Conversely, the (relative) simplicial volume is additive with respect to gluings along $\pi_1$-injective tori, and it never vanishes on a cusped hyperbolic manifold.
 So if there is a single piece in $M$ which is purely hyperbolic (i.e. has trivial fiber), then $||M||>0$.
 Similarly, the Euler characteristic of an even dimensional cusped hyperbolic manifold is never zero, so a similar conclusion holds.
 We summarize this discussion in the following: